 Coober Pedy is an amazing place.
 It’s not that pretty, it sits in the middle of deserted, dry land and for most of the year it is unbearably hot and the flies a constant irritation.
 The South Australian Outback is the most barren part of Australia and Coober Pedy sits right in the middle.
 Yet visiting there leaves you with a feeling that you have seen one of the world’s most special places and tales about the town recounted afterwards are more often than not favourable.
-Coober Pedy used to be covered by ocean some 150 million years ago.
-When the ocean receded, sandy silica materials flowed and solidified over time creating an industry with which Coober Pedy is world famous for; opals.
+The town used to be covered by ocean some 150 million years ago but when the ocean receded, sandy silica materials flowed and solidified over time creating an industry with which Coober Pedy is world famous for; opals.

 However, this is not the most fascinating thing about this iconic Australian town.
 What is amazing is that to escape the dry searing heat most people live underground.
 Initiated by opal mining, a warren of underground homes, shops, backpackers, hotels, motels, leisure facilities and churches have been carved into the underground rock.
 The notion of pitch black and damp surroundings is immediately expunged when you see the majestic sandstone walls illuminated with underground lighting.
 The most amazing part of living underground, however, is how cool it is.
 Temperatures of 45 deg.
 C are extremely uncomfortable for most and the reason why over 50% (some say 80%) of the population lives underground.
 Living underground in Coober Pedy is truly a wonderful experience and existence.